 Seek Medical Treatment

-A majority of bed bug bite injury victims don’t have a serious reaction, but they can be more dangerous and carry long-term effects for certain individuals.
+There are some bed bug bite injury victims who don’t have a serious reaction, but for others it can be more dangerous and injuries can carry long-term effects for certain individuals.
 Depending on the severity of the injury and the reaction, bed bug bites can develop into open blisters that can become infected, and can even form permanent scars.
-Prompt medical attention can help avoid these issues.
+Additionally, since bed bugs have been known to carry certain diseases, there is a risk of transmitting something as they feed on your blood.
+Prompt medical attention can help avoid and/or minimize these issues.

 File a Report with Authorities